bigscience-workshop/Megatron-DeepSpeed/examples/run_evalharness_deepspeed.md

 EVAL_MICRO_BATCH_SIZE=12 # 32GB GPU 1.3B model
 ```

+If you get OOM lower it further.

-3. If not using a Deepspeed path, disable it by removing:
+3. If not using the Deepspeed path, disable it by removing:

 ```
     --deepspeed \